toomazs/toomazs/README.md

 ---

-🎓 i'm a comp sci student who’s always deep in some project or learning something new 🧠 currently focused on backend dev, automation, and anything that involves logic & caffeine ⚙️ if it's got a terminal, i'm probably already in it lol
+🎓 i'm a comp sci student who’s always deep in some project or learning something new <br>
+🧠 currently focused on backend dev, automation, and anything that involves logic & caffeine <br>
+⚙️ if it's got a terminal, i'm probably already in it lol

 ---